 We may issue up to 75 million shares of common stock without additional shareholder approval.
-As of December 31, 2018 and 2017, there were 32.6 million and 32.0 million outstanding shares of common stock.
+As of December 31, 2019 and 2018, there were 32.6 million outstanding shares of common stock.

-On January 12, 2019 we announced that our Board of Directors authorized a one year share repurchase program of up to \$35 million of the Company's common stock.
+On December 3, 2019 we announced that our Board of Directors authorized an increase and extension of the share repurchase program, of up to \$50 million of the Company's common stock through 2020.
 These shares may be purchased in the open market or through privately negotiated transactions.

+As of December 31, 2019, \$32.3 million remained available for stock repurchases pursuant to this program.
+The pace of our repurchase activity will depend on factors such as our working capital needs, our cash requirements for business development, our stock price, and economic and market conditions.
+Our stock repurchases may be effected from time to time through open market purchases or pursuant to a Rule 10b5-1 plan.
+Our stock repurchase program may be accelerated, suspended, delayed or discontinued at any time.
 We have no obligation to repurchase shares under the authorization, and the timing and actual number and value of shares which are repurchased will depend on a number of factors, including the price of the Company's common stock, general business and market conditions, and alternative investment opportunities.
 We may suspend or discontinue the repurchase program at any time.